ilshookim/scrypt/README.md

 # scrypt

-scrypt is a program for string cryptographic AES-CBC-Padding using cryptopp.
+scrypt is a program for string cryptographic AES-CBC-Padding using cryptopp between JAVA and C++.

 [To build](https://github.com/ilshookim/scrypt/blob/master/Build.md).